 How to test a PCB board with FPT.
 Flying probe vs ICT

 Flying probe electronics testing (FPT) is a less expensive type of ICT as it doesn’t need a test jig for PCB.
-FPT can adjust to a new PCBa easily but provides testing not so quickly as ICT.
+FPT can be adjusted to a new PCBa easily but provides testing not as quickly as ICT.

-Unlike the ICT, flying probe circuit board testing equipment uses for connection of:
+Unlike ICT, flying probe circuit board testing equipment uses several movable and fixed probes to contact:

 Introduced in the late 1980s, this flexible PCBa tester has become popular among electrical component manufacturers.